 Industrial property in Albania has its beginnings as early as 1920.
-From the archival sources of the time, we learn that Albanian traders have been sensitive to the preservation of their products by counterfeiters.
-To achieve this, they sought protection for their products through trademark registration.
-The first trademark certificate dates back to April 16, 1920, issued for the "HOBDARI" trademark.
+Archival data of the time, show that Albanian traders have been attentive to the preservation of their products by counterfeiters.
+In this regard, they sought protection for their products through trademark registration.
+The first trademark certificate was issued to the company "HOBDARI" and dates back to April 16, 1920.

-This brand was used for the products of the "Hobdari" company which established the soap factory, in the early 1914.
-In this period a large number of foreign trademarks have been protected in Albania.
-Trademark registration was in force until 1944.
-In 1957, the government of that time, through its decision, recognized the registration of foreign trademarks in the Republic of Albania.
+This trademark was used to brand products of the "HOBDARI" company, which opened a soap factory in early 1914.
+During that time, a large number of foreign trademarks have been protected in Albania.
+Trademark registration stood in force until 1944.
+In 1957, the government of that time, decided to recognize the registration of foreign trademarks in the Republic of Albania.

-At this time, it was the Trademark Registration Bureau at the Chamber of Commerce, under the Ministry of Foreign Trade, the institution responsible for trademark registration.
-This Bureau completed the relevant documentation following the legal provisions in force “Decree no. 2490 dated 22.07.1957, amended by decrees no. 3530 dated 02.07.1962 of No. 4253 dated 11.04.1967 "On Production and Trade Marks".
+Up until then, the institution responsible for trademark registration was the Trademark Registration Bureau at the Chamber of Commerce, which operated under the Ministry of Foreign Trade.
+The Bureau completed relevant documentation following the legal provisions in force “Decree no. 2490 dated 22.07.1957, amended by decrees no. 3530 dated 02.07.1962 of No. 4253 dated 11.04.1967 "On Production and Trade Marks".

-Through Decree no. 4548, dated 3.10.1960, the above Law was repealed.
-According to this Decree, the inventor was recognized only the evidence of the invention, but not the exclusive right to use it, which would already pass to the state.
+Eventually, this Law was repealed by Decree no. 4548, dated 3.10.1960.
+The Decree stated that the inventor was granted only the evidence for the invention and not the exclusive right to use it, which would then pass to the state.
 This led to the cessation of foreign patent registration in Albania.
-Through Decree no. 7316, dated 20.7.1989, of the Civil Code of the Republic of Albania, Article 333A was added, which provided for the possibility of registration and protection of patents for inventions of foreign nationals in the country and until 1994 the regulation of the activity in this field (concerning only the registration of foreign patents for inventions) was done based on the Decision of the Council of Ministers no. 393, dated 17.11.1990 “On the method of registration of patents for inventions carried out outside the territory of the Republic of Albania” which represented in itself simply a sub-legal act.
+Decree no. 7316, dated 20.7.1989, of the Civil Code of the Republic of Albania, Article 333A that was later added, gave foreign nationals the possibility to register and protect patents for inventions in Albania.
+Up until 1994 the regulation of the activity in this field (concerning only the registration of foreign patents for inventions) was done in accordance with Decision no. 393 of the Council of Ministers, dated 17.11.1990 “On the method of registration of patents for inventions carried out outside the territory of the Republic of Albania” which was basically just a sub-legal act.

-The proposal and the material submitted by the Albanian delegation were received with great enthusiasm by WIPO which immediately started its work to prepare the legal basis for the establishment of the Albanian Patent Office and the membership of the Republic of Albania in WIPO, to enable support from this organization for the establishment of the industrial property system.
-The filing, by the Albanian Government, of the instrument of Albania's accession to the "Convention establishing the World Intellectual Property Organization", was made in March 1992, which entered into force on 30.06.1992.
-From this date, the Republic of Albania became a full member country of WIPO.
+The proposal and the study submitted by the Albanian delegation were received with great enthusiasm by WIPO, which immediately started the work to prepare the legal basis for the establishment of the Albanian Patent Office, as well as for the membership of the Republic of Albania in WIPO, something that would consequently ensure the support of this organization during the establishment of the industrial property system in Albania.
+In March 1992 the Albanian Government, filed the Instrument of Accession of the Republic of Albania to the "Convention Establishing the World Intellectual Property Organization", which became effective on 30.06.1992.
+On that day, the Republic of Albania became a member country of WIPO.

-With further developments, it was reached the accession to the Paris Convention "On the protection of Industrial Property", adopted in Paris on March 20, 1883, entered into force in the Republic of Albania, on October 4, 1995, which was one of the first treaties in the world on industrial property, that creates a union of rules and principles for the treatment of industrial property by member states and continued to adhere to the majority part of other international agreements on international protection of trademarks, industrial designs, and patents for inventions.
+Further economic and political developments in the country created the climate for accession to the Paris Convention "On the protection of Industrial Property", adopted in Paris on March 20, 1883.
+In Albania, the convention took effect on October 4, 1995 and was one of the first treaties within the world of industrial property, that created a unified regulation on the rules and principles for handling industrial property by member states.
+In the meantime, Albania proceeded to adhere to the majority of other international agreements on international protection of trademarks, industrial designs, and patents for inventions.
 The administrative and institutional capacities of the Office were gradually improved.

-In 2000, the Office was renamed the "Directorate of Patents and Trademarks" and its activity as a central public institution was subordinated to the Council of Ministers, based on the Decision of the Council of Ministers no. 313 dated 13.06.2000, "On the Functioning of the Directorate of Patents and Trademarks".
-Through law no. 9525 dated 25.04.2006, the Directorate of Patents and Trademarks became a public institution under the Ministry of Economy, Trade and Energy.
+In the year 2000, the official name of the Office was changed to "Directorate of Patents and Trademarks".
+By decision of the Council of Ministers no. 313, dated 13.06.2000, "On the Functioning of the Directorate of Patents and Trademarks", the Directorate was to operate as a public institution subordinated to the Council of Ministers.
+With Law no. 9525 dated 25.04.2006, the Directorate of Patents and Trademarks became a public institution controlled by the Ministry of Economy, Trade and Energy.

-It is worth mentioning that the cooperation of GDIP with the European Patent Office (EPO) dates back to 1995 when Albania signed the agreement for the extension of European Patents in our country.
-With the amendments to Law no. 9947 dated 07.07.2008 "On Industrial Property", as amended, on March 25, 2017, this institution enters an advanced phase of its reform by modernizing the protection system of industrial property objects in the Republic of Albania, with standards equal to those of the European Union.
-“Për Pronësinë Industriale”, i ndryshuar, në 25 Mars të vitit 2017 ky institucion, hyn në një fazë të avancuar të reformimit të tij duke modernizuar sistemin e mbrojtjes së objekteve të pronësisë industriale në Republikën e Shqipërisë, me standarde të njëjta me ato të Bashkimit Evropian.
+It is very important mentioning that the cooperation between GDIP and the European Patent Office (EPO) dates back to 1995, when Albania signed the agreement for the extension of European Patents in our country.
+With the amendments to Law no. 9947 dated 07.07.2008 "On Industrial Property", on March 25, 2017, GDIP enters a new phase of reforms by modernizing the protection system of industrial property objects in the Republic of Albania, following EU standards.

-Currently, the institution holds the name "General Directorate of Industrial Property", a name intended to include its activity for the registration of all objects of industrial property and operates as an autonomous agency under the supervision of the minister responsible for the economy.
+To this day the "General Directorate of Industrial Property" bares the same name, which is intentionally intended to reflect the competence of the directorate as the only institution responsible for the registration of all objects of industrial property and operates as an autonomous agency under the supervision of the minister responsible for the economy.